apason/ttk-15/README.md

  In next versions there will be instruction for it so state register would have a real utility.
  * Implementation of hardware clock and real support for interrupts.
 This allows one to write strings or even operating system to ttk-15
+ * Full windows support.
+We have not tested ttk-15 in windows but it might compile well under cygwin or mingw.
+Actually there is very little OS dependent code so porting would be very simple and fast.